cppalliance/safe-cpp/proposal/draft.md

 Fortunately the borrow checker refuses to compile this function.
 We're informed that our use of `s` in `println(*s)` depends on an expired loan, which is the loan on the lock guard that gave us the string borrow in `mut lock_guard.borrow()`.
 That loan was invalidated when we dropped the lock guard: dropping a place with a live borrow on it is a borrow checker error.

 This time uncomment `drp data` to destroy the thread's copy of the `arc` object.
 This decrements the ref count and potentially frees the string data.
-This is undesirable, as the subsequent statement prints that same string.
+This is undesirable, as the subsequent statement prints that same string, and we don't want a use-after-free bug.

 ```
 safety: during safety checking of void entry_point(std2::arc<std2::mutex<std2::string>>, int) safe